tzieba1/octo/docs/archetecture.md

 ### 3. State Reconciliation

-The orchestrator can detect and reconcile inconsistent states:
+The octo can detect and reconcile inconsistent states:

 - Version mismatches
 - Incomplete releases